 Do personalise

-A wedding cake is a great opportunity to put a bit of your personality into it.
+Your wedding cake should scream you.
+Love bold colors?
+Go neon.
+Obsessed with cats?
+Slap a fondant feline on it.
+The point is: this is your chance to make a statement - so why settle for something generic?
 Have fun with your favourite colours, flavours, and decorative details that mean something to you as a couple.
 Nowadays, anything goes, so you don’t have to get hung up on tradition if it’s not important to you.

 Don’t try to please everyone

 Because you can’t.
-If you love chocolate fudge cake with vanilla Swiss meringue buttercream, then go for it!
+No matter what you choose, someone will be whispering, ‘Oh, I would have gone for lemon.’
+Ignore them.
+It’s your wedding, not a democracy.
 There’s no way you’ll appeal to every one of your guests with flavour and style, so your only option really is to go for something you both adore. #noregrets

 Don’t forget your baker is a professional